See mortgage rates

 Not at all – in fact, the earlier you set up an alert, the better.

-Every lender has a switch window: the period before your renewal date during which you’re allowed to secure a new rate.
-As soon as you’re inside that window, RateSwitch can start monitoring and secure a rate on your behalf.
-Setting up an alert now means we notify you the moment your window opens – so you’re not left scrambling, and you don’t miss a good rate while you’re waiting to act.
+Every lender has a switch window: the period before your renewal date during which you can secure a new rate.
+Setting up an alert now means we can notify you the moment your window opens.
+You can find out more about how switch windows work inside the app.